arooj-fatima-AI/arvb-benchmark/README.md

-# AI Retrievability & Visibility Benchmark (ARVB) v1.0
+# AI Retrieval & Visibility Benchmark (ARVB) v1.0

-ARVB (AI Retrievability & Visibility Benchmark) is a standardized evaluation framework used to assess whether and how an entity is structurally discoverable, interpretable, and reusable by AI answer engines and knowledge systems.
+ARVB (AI Retrieval & Visibility Benchmark) is a standardized evaluation framework used to assess whether and how an entity is structurally discoverable, interpretable, and reusable by AI answer engines and knowledge systems.

 It measures structural readiness for AI-mediated discovery across defined dimensions including entity clarity, retrieval readiness, structural consistency, authority reinforcement, and answerability integrity.